Angular

 • <meta name="viewport" content="width=device-width, initial-scale=1">

-You can customize these defaults or add additional ones through the init option in the server configuration as shown above.
+Customize these defaults through the init option in the server configuration shown above.

 Next Steps